Lead sourcing

 LinkedNav starts with a 7-day free trial.
 Paid plans scale with the number of connected LinkedIn senders and the volume of enrichment credits you need.
 The full price list is on the homepage pricing section.

 Connect a sender, import a list, and launch your first campaign in under 30 minutes.
-Free for 7 days.
+Free for 7 days — see plans and pricing.